GitHub Docs Warpgate for Business →

 The last bastion.

-Secure access / PAM for your internal SSH, HTTPS, MySQL and Postgres servers with SSO and RBAC.
+Secure access / PAM for your internal SSH, HTTPS, MySQL, Postgres and Kubernetes servers with SSO and RBAC.

 No client

-Warpgate handles authentication, and then transparently forwards the connection to the target server, while making a live recording for auditing.
+Warpgate handles authentication, and then transparently hands off the connection to the target server, while saving a live session record for audit.

 No paid plan